The reason for "abnormal" is that youth is a bizarre practice.

 Before this person appears, W hopes to work hard to make himself better.

 “At my current age, plus the fact that girls mature four to five years earlier than boys of the same age, the partner I am looking for should be at least around 31 years old; among the boys in this age group in my hometown, sixty percent are those who have not married due to introversion, lack of social skills, or psychological issues.
-Ten percent are divorced, twenty percent are delayed due to high education, requirements, and careers, and ten percent for other reasons…” C murmurs in her mind every day, calculating these very specific standards for her future partner.I feel that the experience of blind dates is similar to when I was a child and had to get an injection at the hospital.
-I didn't want to go because it hurt, but I was also afraid that if I didn't get the injection, I would catch a cold and it would be hard to recover.
+Ten percent are divorced, twenty percent are delayed due to high education, requirements, and careers, and ten percent for other reasons…” C murmurs in her mind every day, calculating these very specific standards for her future partner.I feel that the experience of blind dates is similar to when I was a child getting an injection at the hospital.
+I am reluctant to go because it hurts, but I am afraid that if I don’t get the injection, I will catch a cold and it will be hard to recover.

 “Every time I encounter a fun place or delicious food, I hope to take you to experience it again in the future, happy Valentine's Day!”
-W wrote this on social media after going for a stroll with friends in the city center on the recently passed 5.20.
+W wrote this on a social platform after going for a stroll in the city center with friends on the recently passed 5.20.

-W cannot say whether he has slowly forgotten these two relationships, but he feels very guilty, every time he thinks of this, he has to secretly regret and make promises in his heart.
+W cannot say whether he has slowly forgotten these two relationships, but he feels very guilty, every time he thinks of this, he has to secretly make a promise to himself.

 Once a person starts to self-deny, it often begins with asking others, “What kind of person am I in your eyes?”